Physical Therapy in Lowell for Foot Issues

-Welcome to Fast Track Physical Therapy's patient resource about Excision Arthroplasty of the Thumb.
+Welcome to Fast Track Physical Therapy's resource on Claw Toes and Hammer Toes.

 This guide will help you understand:

 - how claw toe and hammer toe conditions develop

 - how the conditions cause problems

 - what Fast Track Physical Therapy’s approach to rehabilitation is

 The forefoot and toes are made up of several bones.
 Each of the four smaller toes starts with a metatarsal bone within the forefoot.
 Moving down the foot from the metatarsal bone are three smaller bones, called phalanges (the big toe only has two.)
 The first of these small bones is called the proximal phalanx.
 Next comes the middle phalanx, and last is the distal phalanx.
 Proximal means closer, distal means further away.